maciakl/gopher/README.md

 You can control the behavior of the release process by editing the `.goreleser.yml` file created by `gopher init` command.
 See [goreleaser documentation](https://goreleaser.com/) for more details.

-⚠️ Note: you must set up a github token and make it available for goreleaser.
+⚠️ Note: you must set up a github token and make it available for `goreleaser`.

 Create your own github token [here](https://github.com/settings/tokens/new?scopes=repo,write:packages).

-The recommended way to expose this to goreleaser to add the following lines to `.goreleaser.yml` file:
+The recommended way to expose this to `goreleaser` to add the following lines to `.goreleaser.yml` file:

 ```yaml
 env_files: